GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations

 Using these inputs, the preprocessing module creates the execution file for SKIRT.
 Once this step is complete, the subsequent procedures are identical to those used for IllustrisTNG simulations.
 Galaxy images anticipated by CSST and JWST are generated and displayed in Figure~\ref{fig: eagle}.
-We notice that they are elliptical and spiral galaxies respectively, consistent with results from EAGLE. {In contrast to the sample images presented in Section~\ref{sec: sample outputs}, Figure~\ref{sec: eagle} exhibits several companion sources around the central image.
-This phenomenon arises from the fact that, unlike the TNG dataset, which stores its particle data based on individual subhalos, the particles from EAGLE are retrieved in a box based on central coordinate of a specific subhalo and boxlength mentioned in Section~\ref{sec: preprocess}.
+We notice that they are elliptical and spiral galaxies, respectively, consistent with results from EAGLE. {In contrast to the sample images presented in Section~\ref{sec: sample outputs}, Figure~\ref{sec: eagle} exhibits several companion sources around the central image.
+This phenomenon arises from the fact that unlike the TNG dataset, which stores its particle data based on individual subhalos, the particles from EAGLE are retrieved in a box based on central coordinate of a specific subhalo and box length (as mentioned in Section~\ref{sec: preprocess}).
 Consequently, particles from companion sources are also included.
-However, the companion sources may have some issues due to incomplete extractions limited by boxlength.} Anyway, above analysis highlight the \texttt{GalaxyGenius}'s adaptability to different simulations and its ability to produce consistent results across varied datasets.
+However, the companion sources may have some issues due to incomplete extractions limited by box length.} Anyway, the above analyses highlight the \texttt{GalaxyGenius}'s adaptability to different simulations and its ability to produce consistent results across varied datasets.